sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/after_migration_helper_scripts/fix_the_repoDiff/readme.md

 ## Overview
 This Python script facilitates the migration of the delta artifacts from one repository to another between the SOURCE and TARGET Artifactory instance.
-It also handles the transfer of associated metadata properties.
-The delta is generated from the `cleanpaths.txt` generated from the  [repodiff.py](../repoDiff/repodiff.py)
+The delta is generated from the `cleanpaths.txt` generated from the  [repodiff.py](../repoDiff/repodiff.py) It also handles the PATCHes the associated metadata properties of the artifacts.

 ## Usage
 ### Prerequisites